 So I decided to recycle the fencing timber and used that as the main material for the shed in the backyard.
-I cut the timber into 15 – 40mm wide strips (length ways) and at random lengths and use that to build the walls up.
-As you can imagine it was a rather time consuming way to built the shed but I was very pleased with the way how it looked from the beginning and did not mind putting the time in.
+I cut the timber into 15 – 40mm wide strips (lengthways) and at random lengths and use that to build the walls up.
+As you can imagine it was a rather time-consuming way to build the shed but I was very pleased with the way how it looked from the beginning and did not mind putting the time in.

 The shed was a small 3m x 1.2m building with a skillion roof.
 You can check the outcome here on the below picture:

 I had put guttering on it and set it up collecting the rainwater from the roof into a small 200L water tank.